wjakethompson/wjt-quarto/blog/2016-11-08-election-forecast-performance/index.markdown

 title:  "Evaluating election forecasts"
 date: 2016-11-08
 subtitle: ""
-description: "Let's look at how the forecasters did for the 2016 Presidential election"
+description: "Let's look at how the forecasters did for the 2016 Presidential election."
 image: "featured.jpg"
 twitter-card:
   image: "featured.jpg"